WietseWind/xrpl-accountlib/README.md

 ])
 ```

-If you want to sign a single transaction that will be part of a MultiSigned transaction (combined later on) it's mandatory to specify the `signFor` account (with the chained (`signFor( .. )` method).
+If you want to sign a single transaction that will be part of a MultiSigned transaction (combined later on) it's mandatory to specify the `signAs` account (with the chained (`signAs( .. )` method).
 The output (signed transaction blob, hex) signed by multiple accounts can then be combined later on:

 #### Sign a MultiSign transaction to combine later